alpersonalwebsite/react/5-Controlled-Components.md

 Note: The same criteria can be used to enable/disable "elements".

+Before proceeding, you should know that `Controlled Components` refer to:

+* inputs
+* selects
+* textareas
+  ... all of them, have their own state which is based on the user´s action (the information he provides, the option that he selects, the checkbox that he checks, et).

+Selects: To avoid the warning, `` Warning: Use the`defaultValue`or`value`props on <select> instead of setting`selected`on <option>. ``, we use the attribute value on <select> instead of the selected one on the particular option.
+Remember that there´s a strict relation between state and element, so if you want to start showing (aka, selecting) a particular option, you should initialize your state with it.

 #### .map() and key attribute

 Before jumping to other topic, let´s address one possible issue in our code setting a context.